Office of Border Health

 The program shares emergency preparedness information and alerts before, during or after disasters.
 Our network allows for all communities to be prepared, responsive, and alert for any upcoming emergency or safety announcements.

-To get emergency alerts in San Diego County, you can find them
+To get emergency alerts in San Diego County, you can find them on Alert San Diego and our Engage Page.

 If your organization wants to join our network to make emergency safety better, please sign up on Survey Monkey.